Do you really need five bronzers?

 On January 1, 2019, a seemingly innocent Netflix show sparked a cultural phenomenon.
 No, we’re not talking about Stranger Things (as bingeworthy as it is), we’re talking about Tidying Up with Marie Kondo.

 The premise of Tidying Up with Marie Kondo is this: streamlining your life and decluttering your home can put you in a more positive headspace.
 Seems simple enough.
-According to The Sydney Morning Herald, Australians took this advice to heart; in western Sydney alone, St Vincent de Paul saw a 38 per cent increase in donations for first quarter, compared to last year.
+According to The Sydney Morning Herald, Australians took this advice to heart; in western Sydney alone, St Vincent de Paul saw a 38 per cent increase in donations for the first quarter of 2019, compared to the previous year.

-Now, 10 months after the show’s debut, we’re jumping on the tidying up bandwagon and applying it to our makeup collection.
-Is it a simple spring clean or is it the Marie Kondo effect?
-Call it what you will.
+Now, over a year after the show’s debut, we’re jumping on the tidying up bandwagon and applying it to our makeup collection.
+What else are we going to do while we’re stuck inside over the long weekend?
 All we know is that our beauty cupboard is bursting at the seams and it’s about time we got organised.

 Step 1: Does it spark joy?